santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/lifepaths.md

 ## Last Steps

 Don't forget about a name.
-Remember to tie the loose ends in your history.